holderbaum-io/think-about-website/source/_codeofconduct.markdown

 any other concerns, please contact a member of conference staff or the conference’s Awareness-team immediately.

-The Awareness-team can be visually identified – details will be published here in advance.
+The Awareness-team can be visually identified – details will be published in advance.
 We expect participants to follow these rules at the conference venues and conference-related social events.

 Inspired by: [http://confcodeofconduct.com/](http://confcodeofconduct.com/)